 Selection and placement:

-Choose a high quality / high performance PCIe 3.0 (or better) NIC with a x8 (or better) bus interface.
-We like the Aquantia AQtion 10 GigE NIC.
+Choose a high quality / high performance PCI-E 3.0 (or better) NIC with at least x4 bus interface, x8 (or better) is recommended for optimal performance.
+We like the Marvell (Aquantia) AQtion 10 GigE NIC.

-Be sure to plug the card into a PCIe slot which is capable of using all (8 or more) PCIe channels.
+Be sure to plug the card into a PCI-E slot which is capable of using all (4 or 8 or more) PCIe channels.

 The camera supports oversized, or ‘Jumbo’ Ethernet packets, and the use of Jumbo packets is necessary to use full network bandwidth.
 For most NICs, Jumbo packets are turned off by default.